 How To Eat Before Exercising While Following The Ketogenic Diet Plan

-If you’re interested in building muscle mass then it’s important to shift your keto diet plan to one that is designed for performance.
+If you’re interested in building muscle mass then it may be helpful to shift your keto diet plan to one that is designed for performance.
 You can do that by including targeted carbs before, during, and after your workout routine (10).
 Here are some basic guidelines on how to eat before exercising while following the ketogenic diet plan.

 - Pre-Workout Snack: About an hour before your workout drink a low glycemic index (GI) carb-rich drink such as coconut water, grape juice or flavored sparkling water.
 This helps to replenish your glycogen stores and gives you fuel for the workout ahead without affecting ketosis too much.